Our appointment system is changing

 How to Cancel an Appointment

-If you no longer need the appointment you can cancel it by replying ‘cancel’ to the text, or by logging into Patient Access and cancelling it, or by ringing reception on 0113 2954488.
+If you no longer need the appointment you can cancel it by replying ‘cancel’ to the text, or by logging into the NHS App and cancelling it, or by ringing reception on 0113 2954488.

 Please make the effort to cancel your appointment if you don’t need it, someone else will certainly be able to make use of it!